ghassanarnouk/rename-wizard/README.md

 # dir-rename

-A bash script to remove spaces from the name of a specified directory and its subdirectories :open_file_folder:
+:open_file_folder: A bash script to remove spaces from the name of a specified directory and its subdirectories

 ## Usage

 The script requires user input to specify the directory path prior to performing any operation.

 ```
-❯ sh rmSpaceDirName.sh
+❯ sh rw.sh
 Please specify the directory path:
-❯
 ```

 ## Contributing